bimmerconnected/bimmer_connected/README.md

 # bimmer_connected
-This is a simple library to query the status of your BMW from the connected drive portal.
+This is a simple library to query and control the status of your BMW from the connected drive portal.

-See demo.py for usage.
+See status.py and remote_light_flash.py for usage instruction.

-I wrote this as I want to include it in Home Assistant.
+I wrote this library as I want to include it in Home Assistant.

 [![Build Status](https://travis-ci.org/ChristianKuehnel/bimmer_connected.svg?branch=master)](https://travis-ci.org/ChristianKuehnel/bimmer_connected)
 [![Coverage Status](https://coveralls.io/repos/github/ChristianKuehnel/bimmer_connected/badge.svg?branch=master)](https://coveralls.io/github/ChristianKuehnel/bimmer_connected?branch=master)